VOX AC100 - UPDATES AND NEW INFO

 25th November

-Thanks to Phil, pictures of Jennings AC40 serial number 1197, speakers dated November 1971, .
+Thanks to Phil, pictures of Jennings AC40 serial number 1197, speakers dated November 1971, can now be seen here.
 Pics of Jennings JV serial number 1188 to come.

 AC40 serial number 1197 (at right) with JV40 serial number 1188.